 Volunteering Your Skills is Good for You and Good for the World

-According to the United Nations, volunteers are recognized as important contributes to the field of global development.
+According to the United Nations, volunteers are recognized as important contributors to the field of global development.

-This is because there is a “talent gap” that is hindering growth… meaning that small organizations working in the field are struggling to solve “last-mile” challenges and create jobs because they don’t have access to the right skills to grow and make an impact.
+This is because there is a “talent gap” that is hindering growth… meaning that small organizations are working in the field are struggling to solve “last-mile” challenges and create jobs because they don’t have access to the right skills to grow and make an impact.

 Since these organizations need skills, they are often able to provide homestays and other unique experiences in exchange for the right person.

 I find that these matches only happen when the motivations of both the organization and the volunteer are aligned.